hase3b/End-to-End-DWH-Pipeline/README.md

 **Key Objectives:**
 - Design and implement a relational database schema.
+- Design and implement a data warehouse based on the star schema model.
 - Create an ETL pipeline to populate the data warehouse.
 - Answer analytical queries through Star Schema.
 - Visualize the data using Power BI and automate dashboard updates.